-The Lung Cancer Screening Program is a collaborative effort by Princeton Radiology and University Medical Center of Princeton at Plainsboro (UMCPP).
-The program is open to current and former smokers, age 55 to 74, with a smoking history of at least 30 pack years—that is, one pack per day for 30 years, two packs per day for 15 years, and so on.
+The Lung Cancer Screening Program is a collaborative effort by Princeton Radiology and Penn Medicine Princeton Medical Center.
+The program is open to current and former smokers, age 50 to 80, with a smoking history of at least 20 pack years—that is, one pack per day for 20 years, two packs per day for 10 years, and so on.

 The screening program uses computed tomography (CT) scans in an attempt to detect lung cancer at an early stage, when treatment can be more effective.
 Lung cancer is the second leading cause of death, behind heart disease.
 Most lung cancer patients with advanced staging of the disease carry a 5-year survival rate of less than 1 in 5 (20%).
 However, with CT Lung Screening, pulmonary nodules can be detected early, and the 5-year survival rate is increased significantly (85-100%).